G-Core/product-documentation/documentation/dns/dns-records/manage-dns-records-advanced-interface-mode-with-balancing.md

    --2--(Optional) Additional records of the selected type: "6-optional-add-additional-records-of-the-selected-type" --2--(Optional) Balancing: "7-optional-configure-balancing"
-   --3--by coordinates (Geo Proximity): "balancing-by-coordinates-geo-proximity" --3--by ASN, country, or continent (Geo DNS): "balancing-by-asn-country--or-continent-geo-dns" --2--(Optional) A maximum number of responses: "8-optional-specify-the-maximum-number-of-responses" --2--Completing the configuration: "9-complete-the-configuration-and-create-resource-records"
+   --3--by coordinates (Geo Proximity): "balancing-by-coordinates-geo-proximity" --3--by ASN, country, or continent (Geo DNS): "balancing-by-asn-country-or-continent-geo-dns" --2--(Optional) A maximum number of responses: "8-optional-specify-the-maximum-number-of-responses" --2--Completing the configuration: "9-complete-the-configuration-and-create-resource-records"
    --1--Edit: "edit-a-dns-record"